 The storm passed.
 We were safe.
-And though I didn't realize it at the time, pappaw's lecture planted an idea in my head: My fears are not irrational.
-So as I grew up, when something would scare me, I would be frightened for awhile – sometimes, for a long time.
+And though I didn't realize it at the time, my pappaw's lecture planted an idea in my head: My fears are not irrational.
+So, as I grew up, when something would scare me I would be frightened for awhile – sometimes, for a long time.
 But eventually, I would recall his lesson.
 I would remember that we can explore the natural world.
 We can ask questions about nature, and use scientific inquiry to carve our fears into manageable bits.
 Science tamed my childhood apprehensions – from tornadoes on the horizon to those mean-looking dinosaurs in my science books.

 Labs I have worked in: